BAYKO in AUSTRALIA

 1964 MECCANO catalogue, price list

-As can clearly be seen from the front cover [top left], BAYKO, just as in the UK, was only part of the contents of the broader MECCANO product range in Australia.
+As can clearly be seen from the front cover [top left], BAYKO, just as in the U.K., was only part of the contents of the broader MECCANO product range in Australia.

 The BAYKO page [top right] is typical of MECCANO era literature.